tthew/jobs/project-manager.md

 ### Your tasks

-- plan development tasks
+- Plan development tasks
-- allocate resources
+- Allocate resources
-- estimate features
+- Estimate features
-- monitor software development
+- Monitor software development
-- help design, develop, test and rollout products and product features for the eHealth Africa software system
+- Help design, develop, test and rollout products and product features for the eHealth Africa software system

 ### Sounds good to you?
 Contact us!